Robust maximization of asymptotic growth: Connections with optimal arbitrages

-In words, $1 / U(T,x)$ is the maximal capital that one can realize at time $T$ under any probability in $\Pi$, starting from unit initial capital, and when the market configuration at the initial time is $x \in E$.
-Equivalently, $U(T,x)$ is the minimal capital required in order to ensure at least one unit of wealth at time $T$ under any probability in $\Pi$, when the market configuration at the initial time is $x \in E$.
+In words, $1 / U(T,x)$ is the maximal capital that one can realize at time $T$ starting from unit initial capital when the market configuration at the initial time is $x \in E$.
+Equivalently, $U(T,x)$ is the minimal capital required in order to ensure at least one unit of wealth at time $T$ when the market configuration at the initial time is $x \in E$.
 Arbitrage on the finite time interval $[0, T]$ exists if and only if $U(T, x) < 1$.
-Using the notation of the present paper and recalling that for $x_0 \in E$ the subscripts in the probability measures are dropped, it is shown in \cite{KarFern10a} that arbitrage over a time horizon $[0,T]$ exists if and only if $\qprob [\zeta > T] < 1$.
-Furthermore, it is established that $U(T, x) = \qprob_x [\zeta > T]$ for all $(T, x) \in \Real_+ \times E$, and that the optimal arbitrage exists and is given by $V^T = (V^T_t)_{t \in [0,T]}$, where
+Using the notation of the present paper and recalling that for $x_0 \in E$ the subscripts in the probability measures are dropped, it is shown in~\cite{KarFern10a} that arbitrage over a time horizon $[0,T]$ exists if and only if $\qprob [\zeta> T] < 1$.
+Furthermore, it is established that $U(T, x) = \qprob_x [\zeta > T]$ for all $(T, x) \in\Real_+ \times E$, and that the optimal arbitrage exists and is given by $V^T = (V^T_t)_{t \in[0,T]}$, where

-Observe that the optimal arbitrage $V^T$ in \eqref{eq: opt arb} is normalized so that $V^T_0 = 1$.
-In \cite{KarFern10a}, the normalization is such that the \emph{terminal} value of the optimal relative arbitrage is unit; as already mentioned, in that case $U(T, x_0)$ is the minimal capital required at time zero to ensure a unit of capital at time $T$.
+Observe that the optimal arbitrage $V^T$ in (\ref{eqoptarb}) is normalized so that $V^T_0 = 1$.
+In~\cite{KarFern10a}, the normalization is such that the \textit{terminal} value of the optimal relative arbitrage is unit; as already mentioned, in that case $U(T, x_0)$ is the minimal capital required at time zero to ensure a unit of capital at time $T$. \begin{rem} In~\cite{KarFern10a}, Sections 10--12, the problem of optimal arbitrage is specified to when $E$ is the interior of the simplex on $\reals^{d-1}$, that is,